-It is required by law that an appraiser is required to be state-licensed to create appraisal reports for federally-related home purchases in Illinois.
-You are also entitled by law to acquire a copy of the finished appraisal report from your lending agency.
-Contact Sutherland Appraisal Services, Inc. if you have any concerns about the appraisal procedure.
+Legally, an appraiser needs to be state certified to create substantiated real estate appraisals for federally-related sales.
+The law gives you the right to get a copy of your finished report from your lending agency after it has been produced.
+Contact us if you have any concerns about the appraisal process.

 Have other questions about appraisers, appraising or real estate in Dupage County or Naperville, IL?Contact Sutherland Appraisal Services, Inc.

 Myth: The home's outside is determinate of the actual worth of the house; there is no need to do an interior inspection.

 Fact: There are a multitude of different variables that conclude property value; these factors include area, condition, improvements, amenities, and market trends.
 An outside-only inspection obviously can't provide all of the data necessary.

 Myth: Since you're the one funding for the appraisal report when applying for your loan to buy or refinance your home, you own the provided appraisal report.

 Fact: Legally, the document is owned by the lending agency unless the lender relinquishes their interest in the document.
 Consumers must be provided with a version of the report upon written request as per the Equal Credit Opportunity Act.